tnfpck0306/Unity-AR-Navigation/README.md

 * Navigation function make list of each point that contains next point to go.
 Based on this information, route is made from start to destination.

 * Every time user reachs a point, navigation get that point's value and check it.
-If it matches with the value from the 'next point', Assign a next location's value in 'next point'.
+If it matches with the value from the 'Landmark', Assign a next location's value in 'Landmark'.

 * The arrow always point to the next location by using 'lookat' function in unity.